tareiking/WP-Barometer-Feedback/readme.md

 - Add uninstall function for being a good houseguest
 - Add SSL support to JS scripts
 - Allow custom CSS for tab
+- Internationalisation

+V2.
+- Replace barometer with Core WP functionality for forms and emailing